microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## More Resources

 If you are unfamiliar with any of the above concepts, have a look at the resources below.
-These are starting points to help you get the most value out of this workshop.
+These are starting points to help you get the most out of this workshop.

 ### Azure